 Beginning with the 2018-2019 school year, St. Paul Catholic High School implemented a house system which distributed our student body into six houses named after communities who were evangelized by St. Paul: Corinthians, Ephesians, Galatians, Philippians, Romans, and Thessalonians.
 These communities have members from all four classes and a group of faculty leaders.
 In turn, each house is comprised of five smaller advisory groups of a little more than a dozen students with a single faculty leader in each advisory.
 Students will remain a member of their house and advisory throughout their career.
-Each house and advisory is responsible for selecting two student house leaders and one or two advisory leaders.
+Each advisory is responsible for two advisory leaders for each advisory group.
 Advisories meet at least monthly and houses meet approximately every quarter.